-First published, October 2020; This version, March 2024
+First published, October 2020; This version, March 2025

 Ahead of International Women’s Day on 8 March, we would like to provide you with an updated guide to Women in Finance.
-Again, we’ve added numerous interviews with leading female investment practitioners to the [i3] Insights database.
+Now in its fifth year, we are glad to see this guide getting increasingly comprehensive, although we had to condense this year’s edition to keep it manageable and readable.

-After all, women join the finance profession in similar numbers to men, but they are under-represented in the senior ranks of companies.
+After all, women join the finance profession in similar numbers to men, but they are still under-represented in the senior ranks of companies.

 Progress So Far

-Whereas in 2015, women made up 20 per cent of ASX 200 boards, this percentage had increased to 36.4 at the end of June 2023.
-The percentage is even better for the 20 largest companies in Australia, where now 40 per cent of board members are female.
+Whereas in 2015, women made up 20 per cent of ASX 200 boards, this percentage had increased to 37.4 at the end of June 2024.
+The percentage is even better for the 20 largest companies in Australia, where now 43.6 per cent of board members are female.

-In Australia, research by Chief Executive Women (CEW) showed there were 26 female Chief Executive Officers (CEOs) of ASX 300 companies at the end of June 2023, an increase of eight compared to 2022.
-Of the 42 CEO appointments last financial year, 10 were women.
+The number of female executives in listed companies is still too low, and after a few years of improvement, 2024 proved to be a step backwards.
+In Australia, research by Chief Executive Women (CEW) shows there were 25 female Chief Executive Officers (CEOs) of ASX 300 companies at the end of June 2024, a decrease compared to 2023, when there were still 26.

 The investment industry itself has also become more active in promoting female participation in recent years.
 In October 2020, pension fund HESTA launched a new initiative, called 40:40 Vision, which aims to see women fill at least 40 per cent of executive roles in the ASX 200 by 2030.